Continue with Facebook

 As DMD progresses, most children will eventually need help walking and moving.
 Assistive devices like canes, walkers, wheelchairs, and motorized scooters can help children with DMD move around safely.

-While some treatments can help delay the loss of mobility, people with DMD will eventually lose their ability to walk and need a wheelchair or scooter.
-For many people with DMD, the transition to a wheelchair or scooter can be a relief.
+Although some treatments can help delay the loss of mobility, people with DMD will eventually lose their ability to walk and will need a wheelchair or scooter.
+For many, the transition to a wheelchair or scooter can be a relief.
 It helps improve independence and reduces the fear of falling.

-The symptoms of DMD, including mobility issues, can often impact a person’s quality of life.
+The symptoms of DMD, including mobility issues, can often impact quality of life.
 Despite the challenges, people with DMD tend to have a better quality of life when they have strong social support, receive quality care, and learn to accept and adapt to their condition.
-While caregivers often worry that mobility challenges will severely affect their child’s quality of life, data shows that disability does not significantly impact life satisfaction for young people with DMD.

 You can help your child live a healthy and fulfilling life, both before and after they lose the ability to walk, by providing the support and care they need.
 Although mobility issues bring many challenges for both the person with DMD and their family, leaning on caregiver resources, your care team, and your friends and family can help you cope with these challenges.

 How have you managed changes in your child’s walking due to DMD?
-Share your experiences in the comments below or on your Activities page.
+Let others know in the comments below.

 Get updates directly to your inbox.